equation314/nimbos/README.md

 # NimbOS 2022

-A experimental real-time operating system (RTOS) written in Rust.
+An experimental real-time operating system (RTOS) written in Rust.

 🚧 Working In Progress.